Peyton Rose ’01 wrote an award-winning fiction novel after studying philosophy and religion.

 Lake Forest College facilitates five career communities called Career Pathways to help students explore major/career options and position themselves for the internships that will help them to further prepare for productive and rewarding careers after graduation.
 Students from all majors can participate in the Career Pathways to shape their career goals alongside of their academic interests.

-Religion majors most often find a home in the Law, Policy, and Nonprofit Career Pathway, but they can also fit within other pathways.
+Religion majors most often find a home in the Law and Public Service Career Pathway, but they can also fit within other pathways.

 To get an idea for which pathways students might join based upon some common religion interests, check these out:

-- International Development and Diplomacy – Law, Policy, and Nonprofit
+- International Development and Diplomacy – Law and Public Service

 - Business Management/Marketing – Business and Finance